DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/README.md

 or see the "LICENCE" file for more details.
 - Software description: Various resources to help using Orange Live Objects

+This repository provides resources, that are presented in <a href="https://www.youtube.com/channel/UCqiOhIRIpjRvR3Bw0hMLciw" target="_blank">Orange Live Objects channel on Youtube</a>, and that will allow one to make use of powerful extended features.
+The external connector brings cloud-to-cloud and IoT-devices-gateway connectivity in a native way.
+The custom pipelines and the CellID geolocation add a great way to amend the data while in transit, a just-in-time enrichment of device messages before they are stored or forwarded.
+While field device management is made easy with remote commands, either one-by-one or with massive amounts of objects.

 ## External Connector
+You want to use some devices, but you cannot adapt their firmware, or their protocol is not natively understood by Live Objects?
+The external connector is made for you.
+You will be able to collect data and do device management of those devices through their cloud.

-Get the resources used in the video https://youtu.be/nvNhTMuTyJU .
+Get in the corresponding folder the resources used in the video https://youtu.be/nvNhTMuTyJU .

 - frames used in the demo
-- links
+- reference links

 ## Custom Pipelines
+You can enrich you IoT data with external services, decode or transform the messages using an external development.

-Get the resources used in the video https://youtu.be/rpqjJiu0H3A .
+Get in the corresponding folder the resources used in the video https://youtu.be/rpqjJiu0H3A .

 - Postman collection to test webservices
 - NodeRed flow
 - PHP sample
 - frames used in the demo
-- links
+- reference links

 ## CellID Geolocation
+Learn how Live Objects can localise your device when receiving cell-ID info.

-Get the resources used in the video https://youtu.be/Ps0NpuCyiHw  .
+Get in the corresponding folder the resources used in the video https://youtu.be/Ps0NpuCyiHw  .

 - Arduino MKR GSM 1400 library file used in the demo
-- links
+- reference links

 ## Remote Commands
+Have a closer look on device management & remote actions, applied to MQTT / SMS / LoRa / ExtConnector devices.
+Learn events and campaigns.

-Get the resources used in the video https://youtu.be/2YOFcHLEQGs .
+Get in the corresponding folder the resources used in the video https://youtu.be/2YOFcHLEQGs .
-- links
+- reference links